DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 What Can I Do to Avoid Oral Health Issues?

 First, go regularly to your dental professional, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
-Make sure that the dental professional that you are seeing understands the risks you are concerned about beyond tooth issues.
+Choose a dental professional that understands the concerns beyond tooth issues.

 Make sure that you are following a daily routine to disinfect your mouth to kill and prevent bacteria from growing in your mouth.
 Daily brushing and flossing can be accompanied with: use of a waterpik and dental picks, making sure that your are using toothpaste that doesn't contain sugar or alcohol, making sure to brush the entire mouth not just the teeth and gums, and going to bed with a clean mouth.
 Depending on the level of bacteria or disease discovered antibiotics, special cleaning or dental work may be recommended.

 Make sure that you are regularly getting cleanings and follow the advice of your dental provider.
 They are you best resource to avoid disease and oral systemic issues that can result.

 Treating and preventing inflammation in your mouth will lower your risk of heart attack and stroke, Type 2 Diabetes and possibly dementia and some cancers.
 Something as simple as dental floss can save your life!

 Why is this not well known?
 Traditionally, dentists and doctors work in separate parts of the health care system.
 The Center for Prevention is collaborating with dentists to encourage them to play a larger role in the overall health of their patients.
 Our patients leave their appointment with information to share with their dentist and an invitation to connect and collaborate for the benefit of our patients.